OlivierLD/raspberry-coffee/Small.Boards/README.md

 The red led should be dimmed, the board is ready to receive the sketch, you can upload it from the IDE.

-> _Note_: The `Adafruit Feather HUZZAH with ESP8266` has similar capabilities, but automatically uploads your sketches,
+> _Note_: The [`Adafruit Feather HUZZAH with ESP8266`](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266) has similar capabilities, but automatically uploads your sketches,
 > you do not need to juggle with the `GPIO0` and `Reset` buttons like above.
+It also does _not_ require an FTDI cable,
+> a regular USB (A to C) does the job.

 ### Adafruit 5v Trinket
 Programmer: `USBtinyISP`.